 To speak to someone about this program, call 813-745-8407.

 Clinical Social Work & Counseling

 A diagnosis of cancer and the challenges of a treatment regimen can understandably lead to distress for the individual with cancer as well as family members and friends.
 Clinical social workers are available within every program to assess each person and family's situation and recommend effective ways of managing stress and other emotional and practical consequences of the illness.
 Social workers can also assist with practical issues such as transportation, lodging, financial concerns and other common problems.
 Contact the Social Work Office at 813-745-8407 for information or to request assistance.

 Psychiatric and Psychological Services

 Psychiatrists and clinical psychologists are available to provide psychiatric assessment, treatment and psychotherapy.
-Contact the Psychosocial and Palliative Care Program at 813-745-4630 to make an appointment.
+Contact the Supportive Care Medicine Program at 813-745-4630 to make an appointment.